HELPING OUR CLIENTS ACHIEVE THEIR INDIVIDUAL CYCLING GOALS BY ADAPTING TRAINING TECHNIQUES AS APPLIED IN THE WORLD OF PROFESSIONAL CYCLING

 We look forward to having you on our team.

-Ready to race like Eddy or new to cycling?
-We offer three simple options to help you elevate your cycling game.
+Ready to race like Eddy?
+We offer two subscription options to help you elevate your cycling game.
+The Cannibal, powered by TrainingPeaks, with the optional addition of one-on-one consultation sessions through "The professor" option.

 THE CANNIBAL- EDDY MERCKX

-Attentive personal coaching enabled by TrainingPeaks to provide you with an interactive platform to access your individual training plan and receive training feedback.
+Attentive virtual coaching powered by TrainingPeaks to provide you with an interactive platform to access your individual training plan and receive training feedback.

 Let us help you train like a pro and navigate the phases of goal setting, periodization and load planning tailored to your unique lifestyle needs and level of riding experience.